-- 1) Resident Identification: an identification lanyard will be place on each resident.
-The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
-This is usually the responsibility of the Nurse in charge and leads on each home area.
+- 1) Resident Identification: an identification lanyard with photo ID will be place on each resident.
+The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified.
+Designated team member to copy evacuation log prior to departure of resident(s) and provide to IM. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
+Nurse in charge of the RHA is responsible to download the eMAR.
 The MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
 This can be completed offsite. - 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite
+Nurse in charge to contact CareRx emergency pharmacy @ 647-500-2194 and request.
+The pharmacy will provide all medications at the relocation site as needed.

+- 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite